popphp/docs/user_guide/views.rst

     </html>
     TMPL;

 The above code snippet is a template stored as string.
-The stream-based templates use a system of placeholders to mark where you want the value to go within the template string.
+The stream-based templates use a system of **placeholders** to mark where you want the value to go within the template string.
 This is common with most string-based templating engines.
 In the case of ``popphp/pop-view``, the placeholder uses the square bracket/curly bracket combination to wrap the variable name, such as ``[{title}]``.
 In the special case of arrays, where iteration is allowed, the placeholders are marked the same way, but have an end mark like you see in the above template: ``[{links}]`` to ``[{/links}]``.
 The iteration you need can happen in between those placeholder marks.

-And, using the exact same examples from above, except passing the string template, ``$tmpl``, into the view
+Let's use the exact same examples from above, except passing the string template, ``$tmpl``, into the view
 constructor:

 .. code-block:: php